Preparations are underway for the 2022/23 player evaluations. Please continue to watch this page for updates.

 Evaluation Process Summary & Schedule

-The following documents provide full details on the evaluation process for the 2021/22 season.
+Full details on the evaluation process for the 2022/23 season will be posted below later this summer.
 Please review all the information and take note of your player’s potential ice times.
 You will receive email notifications for your player’s specific ice times.

 Friend Request forms will be accepted for players in AS and players in any age group who are new to the sport.
 As always, friend requests cannot be guaranteed.
 The form must be signed by both families and then submitted to your Age Group Coordinator before the final session of your player’s age group.